We’re cooked. AI agents are going to take our jobs.

 Number one on our list is Gumloop.
 Founded in 2023 by two Canadian prodigies, this AI agent platform has quickly become one of my favorite tools in recent months.

-At its core, Gumloop is a no-code tool that allows you to automate any workflow in a visual interface.
+At its core, Gumloop is a no-code AI agent builder that allows you to automate any workflow in a visual interface.
 If you’ve used Zapier, or know what it is, Gumloop is like that but with an AI-first approach.
 I would describe it as if Zapier and ChatGPT had a baby.

 Gumloop also has a wide range of templates you can use to automate different workflows.
 This is what I think makes it different from some other AI agent builders.
 Right away, you can see the different use cases and what you can do with the tool.